iliasmc/sports-networks-project/README.md

 ## Project Structure

-- `data_processing.py`: Functions for loading and processing met data, event data, and position data.
+- `data_processing.py`: Functions for loading and processing metadata, event data, and position data.
 - `visualization.py`: Functions for visualizing the processed data.
 - `data_summary.ipynb`: Jupyter notebook to replicate the descriptive statistics and visualizations presented in the paper.

 ## Data Source and Characteristics

-- Soccer matches from the [German Bundesliga](https://www.dfl.de/de/) 1st and 2nd division
+- Soccer matches from the [German Bundesliga](https://www.dfl.de/de/) (1st and 2nd divisions)
 - Size: 7 full matches
-  - Official meta data (match information)
+  - Official metadata (match information)
   - Official event data.
   - Official position data captured by [TRACAB](https://tracab.com/products/tracab-technologies/)

 ## License
-The data are provided with authorization auf the [Deutsche Fussball Liga (DFL)](https://www.dfl.de/de/).
+The data are provided with authorization of the [Deutsche Fussball Liga (DFL)](https://www.dfl.de/de/).
 The dataset is licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 You must therefore give appropriate credit when using this dataset by
 1) naming the *Deutsche Fußball Liga (DFL)*